Karl Alois, Prince Lichnowsky: Life

 In his youth (1776 to 1782) he was a law student, studying in Leipzig and in Göttingen.
 While in Göttingen he met Johann Nikolaus Forkel, who later was to become famous for writing the first biography of J. S. Bach.
 Lichnowsky at the time began to collect works by Bach in manuscript copies.
 He also was a musician and a composer.
+Karl Alois was a Mason and a lodge brother of Mozart; see Mozart and Freemasonry.

-Lichnowsky was married (1788) to the former Maria Christiane Imperial Countess von Thun und Hohenstein, the "beautiful" (according to Otto Erich Deutsch) daughter of Imperial Countess Maria Wilhelmine von Thun und Hohenstein née Imperial Countess von Uhlfeldt, and of Imperial Count Franz Josef Anton von Thun und Hohenstein (born 1734), who later became an Imperial Chamberlain.
+Private life

-Lichnowsky was a Mason and a lodge brother of Mozart; see Mozart and Freemasonry.
+Lichnowsky was married (1788) to Countess Maria Christiane von Thun und Hohenstein (1765-1841), the "beautiful" (according to Otto Erich Deutsch) daughter of Count Franz Josef Anton von Thun und Hohenstein (1734-1801), an Imperial Chamberlain and his wife, Countess Maria Wilhelmine von Thun und Hohenstein, née Countess von Uhlfeldt (1744-1800).